Anti-Wrinkle Ingredients: Palmitoyl Pentapeptide

 No side effects or adverse reactions have been attributed to the presence of Palmitoyl Pentapeptide in topical cosmetic products, to date.
 The compound is generally considered to be safe, but some companies have calculated that this product only achieves its ideal effects in concentrations ranging from 3-5%, and few, if any, products actually contain this estimated amount.
 This means most products that contain Palmitoyl Pentapeptides do not give customers the best results for the cost of purchasing the product.

 Although there are no published federal studies on the potential benefits or adverse effects that can result from using cosmetic products containing Palmitoyl Pentapeptide, there are a handful of private studies that have concluded that the compound has no immediate or obvious dangers.
 In a 1933 study, researchers at the University of Tennessee found that cells which were not producing enough collagen, as a result of the aging process, began producing collagen at normal levels when treated with pure solutions of Palmitoyl Pentapeptide.
-Another study, this one conducted by the Procter & Gamble manufacturing company, took the University of Tennesse’s conclusion a step further by reaching the same conclusion, and having quantitative data to support their findings.
+Another study, this one conducted by the Procter & Gamble manufacturing company, took the conclusion from the University of Tennessee a step further by reaching the same result, and having quantitative data to support their findings.
 This last study should be taken with a grain of salt, though, since one of the products manufactured by Procter & Gamble is an enriched variant of palmitoyl pentapeptide.